 - Finally, more chemicals are added to improve the color of the industrial seed oils.

 How did industrial seed oils go from being classified as “toxic waste” to enjoying the title of “heart healthy” fats?
-The story involves a scandalous combination of donations to medical organizations, dubious scientific research, and unsubstantiated marketing claims.
+As first documented by Nina Teicholz, in her book, The Big Fat Surprise, the story involves a scandalous combination of donations to medical organizations, dubious scientific research, and unsubstantiated marketing claims.

 In the late 1940s, a small group of cardiologists who were members of the still somewhat new American Heart Association received a $1.5 million donation from Procter & Gamble; thanks to this generous infusion of cash from the makers of Crisco, the AHA now had sufficient funding to grow its national profile as a physician’s organization dedicated to heart health.
 It also were quick to endorse industrial seed oils, more kindly referred to by now as “vegetable oils,” as a healthier alternative to traditional animal fats.